Chapter 2

 “He ended up with his therapist.”

-“Sometimes, fate challenges us so that we can discover who we’re meant to lean on.”
+“Sometimes, fate challenges us so we can discover who we’re meant to lean on,” she says, her eyes returning to the photo.

 Commander.

-The title stalks him like an unwanted shadow.
-Persistent.
-Inescapable.
+The title feels like it’s following him, stalking him down the hall like an unwanted shadow.

-He reaches the end of the corridor and presses his palm against the biometric scanner.
+At the end of the corridor, he presses his palm to the biometric scanner.
 The doors slide open, revealing the vast hangar bay beyond.
-He nods at the weary security guard, who returns the gesture.
+He nods at the weary security guard, who returns it with a yawn.

-He makes his way across the floor, exchanging nods with bleary-eyed night shift workers heading out and fresh-faced day crew arriving.
-A few of the new arrivals straighten up as they see him, some even offering a salute.
-Word travels fast.
+He crosses the floor, exchanging nods with the bleary-eyed night shift workers heading out and the fresh-faced day crew arriving.

-He walks past a public service banner strung across the wall:
+As he walks, his eyes catch on a public service banner strung across the far wall:

 “Secure humanity’s future!
 Register for genetic matching today!”